deeputech/deeputech.github.io/_posts/2020-02-18-deno-runtime-for-typescript.md

 ---
 title: Forget NodeJS!
 Build native TypeScript applications with Deno
-description: >-
-  Deno is a modern JavaScript/TypeScript runtime & scripting environment.
-It is what NodeJS should have been according to Ryan Dahl who created both tools
+description: "Deno is a modern JavaScript/TypeScript runtime & scripting environment.
+It is what NodeJS should have been according to Ryan Dahl who created both tools"
 published: true
 featured: false
 tags: